-Jose played 17 years in the MLB and amassed a mind-boggling 462 home runs… many collectors forget just how could of player Canseco was as his stats are often overshadowed by his admitted steroid use (and rating out other players for their use).
+Jose played 17 years in the MLB and amassed a mind-boggling 462 home runs… many collectors forget just how could of a player Canseco was as his stats are often overshadowed by his admitted steroid use (and rating out other players for their use).

 Then in 1991, he put up similar mind-blowing stats hitting a personal best 44 homers to go along with 122 RBIs and 26 swipes!

-We have a love-hate relationship with Jose Canseco… on one hand, we have mad respect for a player who could hit 40 homers and steal 40 bags in one season… but on the other hand, he could never keep his mouth shut and always has a need to be in the spotlight (for good or bad reasons).
+We have a love-hate relationship with Jose Canseco… on the one hand, we have mad respect for a player who could hit 40 homers and steal 40 bags in one season… but on the other hand, he could never keep his mouth shut and always has a need to be in the spotlight (for good or bad reasons).

 1986 Jose Canseco Donruss Rated Rookie Card #39